-Your Israel trip voucher specifically goes to cover flight and program-related costs.
+Your Israel trip voucher specifically goes to cover flight and program-related costs ONLY.

 Depending on the program you are accepted to, you may need to travel to a hub (like New York or LA) on your own.
 The Israel trip voucher can NOT be used to cover additional flights to a hub airport or any other travel or trip-related costs.

 In all cases, even when your trip is 100% subsidized, you will still be charged a $100 processing fee.
-Click here (same popup as on the main page) to learn how to earn back the $100 fee.
+Click here to learn how to earn back the $100 fee.

-JU MAX meets Monday nights from 9 - 11 PM Eastern Time (except where noted).
+JU MAX meets Monday nights from 9 - 11 PM Eastern Time.